iotaledger/integration-services/api/USAGE.md

 * A user app allows a customer to verify signature of the product authenticity credential using the Ecommerce-SSI Bridge (including verification of the seller identity)

-## Ecommerce-SSI Bridge Api Definition
+## Ecommerce-SSI Bridge APIs Definition
+The list of provided APIs is shown in figure below.

 ![ensuresec-ssi-bridge](./src/assets/diagrams/ensuresec-ssi-bridge.jpeg)